Ruth Stricker Dayton Campus Center, 236

 - St. Paul Cheese Shop

-You may also want to stop by the Highlander store in the lower level of the Campus Center and invest in a new wallet.
-Or pick up one of those handy gizmos at the Campus Life front desk to attach your Plaid Pass to your keys.
-For more information on the Plaid Pass have a look at the FAQs
+You may also want to stop by the Highlander store off of Grand Ave. and Summit and invest in a new wallet.
+Or pick up one of those handy gizmos at the Campus Life front desk to attach your student I.D. to your keys.
+For more information on your student I.D. have a look at the FAQs

 What if it gets lost, stolen, or broken?
 Stop by the Card Services Office located on the second floor of the Campus Center between the hours of 8:30am and 4:00pm, Monday - Friday.
 The replacement fee is $20 payable at the Information Desk.
 You can pay with cash, check, or charge to your student account.